 2. What is the price?

-Unless you are in the market for a new phone or device, or it’s not likely to buy a new tablet that is even more expensive than your DJI Mavic Air or Spark.
+Unless you are in the market for a new phone or device, then it’s not likely to buy a new tablet that is even more expensive than your DJI Mavic Air or Spark.

 3. When it was released?

 We believe it’s more practical to choose devices that were released in the recent 2 years.
 Old models do come cheap, but they are either not available or you can only buy renewed versions.
-Most importantly, they may not be able to catch up with the latest iOS or Android systems.
+Most importantly, they may not be compatible with the latest iOS or Android systems in the near future.

 4. Should I choose an Android or iOS?